 Under the exiting regulations, the decisions by staff on a coastal development permit for an attached RSU may be appealed to the Planning Commission, and the decision of the Zoning Administrator on a conditional use permit for a detached RSU may be appealed to the Board of Supervisors.
-Under the proposed amendment, the responsibility for approval of a coastal development permit for a RSU in a residentially-zoned district is assigned to the Planning and Development Department.
+Under the proposed amendment, the responsibility for approval of a coastal development permit for a RSU in a residentiallyzoned district is assigned to the Planning and Development Department.
 The decision of the Planning and Development Department to approve or conditionally approve an application for a residential second unit is final subject to appeal to the Planning Commission.
-The grounds for appeal are limited to situations where the appellant can demonstrate that the project is inconsistent with the development standards contained in the RSU Ordinance.
+The proposed grounds for appeal are limited to situations where the appellant can demonstrate that the project is inconsistent with the development standards contained in the RSU Ordinance.
 The decision of the Zoning Administrator to approve, conditionally approve, or deny an application for a detached residential second unit in agricultural areas is final subject to appeal to the Board of Supervisors.
+Regardless, approval of any CDP for a RSU is appealable to the Coastal Commission on the basis that it is not the principle permitted use in a coastal County (see discussion) under Section D Consistency Analysis, below).